 1. Studio Easel

 I’m jumping right into this list with a big item – this wonderful easel – because it’s probably the most important item in a home art studio.
 Any artist would appreciate having a real easel to paint or draw with.
 I have this exact one and it’s sturdy and doesn’t take up too much room.
-It’s also a great price point at $99.
+It’s also a too-good-to-be-true price point!

 In the image below you can see that this mid sized easel can easily hold a larger painting.
 That’s a 36″x36″ painting I’m working on.

 2. Good Daylight Lamp